What is Necrotising Fasciitis

 Life after Necrotising Fasciitis.

 Necrotising Fasciitis can be a life changing infection.
-As a parent, you know your child best and you will adapt unknowingly with the support of the medical staff.
+As their family, you know your child best and you will adapt unknowingly with the support of the medical staff.
 Children are very resilient and play therapy is vital to help rehabilitate your child.
 Also books are powerful tools that can be used to distract your child from pain or during dressing changes.
 There will be a play therapist and a physiotherapist who will be able to help support your child.
 In addition to this there will be a ward psychologist who you can speak to away from your child.
 This will help you understand your thoughts and feelings.
 The Lee Spark NF Foundation are a charity that provides information and support to families of children who have suffered from Necrotising Fasciitis.
-They have a website and also a Facebook group where you can speak to survivors and also parents of children who have suffered NF.
+They have a website and also a Facebook group where you can speak to survivors and also parents and families of children who have suffered NF.
 Below, there is an introduction from a parent and trustee of the charity with contact details should you want to get in touch.

 From one parent to another

 Lucy shares her story below – if you’re a family or caring for a child with NF it helps to know others’ experience.

 Frankie in 2013 when he first left intensive care and was moved to a ward.

 Hello!
 My name is Lucy Dove and in 2013 my 16 month old son, Frankie developed NF.

 Frankie had NF in 75% of his back, left side and left thigh.
 Every case is different, but I know as a parent how scary this diagnosis is and how frightening the future can feel.